All about Atlanta, GA

 Atlanta's public transportation system (MARTA) runs from the airport to Buckhead and beyond, plus east and west through the city's bustling neighborhoods.
 If you're milling about in the convention and entertainment district, you can catch a lift to the Sweet Auburn area using Atlanta's newest mode of transportation, the Atlanta Streetcar, which runs on a 2.7-mile loop.

 If you've completed school and are now entering the workforce, you'll be pleased with Atlanta's growing economy and opportunity.
-Several Fortune 500 companies call Atlanta home, including Delta Airlines, Coca-Cola Enterprises and The Home Depot.
+Several Fortune 500 companies call Atlanta home, including Delta Airlines, The Coca-Cola Company and The Home Depot.
+There’s also a growing movie and TV industry in Atlanta, with major productions including The Walking Dead and Marvel movies being filmed at Pinewood Studios and many other locations around the city, in addition to Turner properties such as CNN and Cartoon Network that have been based in Atlanta for decades.

 Fun Things to Do in Atlanta: Festivals and Events